 A common element to a test strategy or master test plan is to include a description of how the project will mature the software system towards release, and how the project team can be sure that progress is on track and of quality.
-One aspect of that description is to set expectations around entry/exit criteria and/or suspension/resumption conditions.
+One aspect of that description is to set expectations around entry/exit criteria and/or suspension/resumption conditions, aka “quality gates”.

-Defining these as “gates” or “hand-offs” at strategic points in the project lifecycle allows the stakeholders involved to check on these expectations and therefore, the progress of the project overall.
+Defining these as quality gates or “hand-offs” at strategic points in the project lifecycle allows the stakeholders involved to check on these expectations and therefore, check on the progress of the project overall.

 The first and perhaps most important of these expectations are the criteria under which the project will be considered to be done or considered a success.
 (User) Acceptance Testing is generally used to check or verify a predefined set of acceptance criteria from the Business Users and other stakeholders.